 Your 20s are an exciting time.
 You’ve recently entered the workforce.
 You may be engaged or welcoming your first child, and you likely have long-term goals you’ve started working toward in both your personal and professional lives.
 To achieve them, you need to get yourself on the right financial track.

 Establishing smart, fiscally conservative habits, while still allowing yourself the occasional splurge, will set you up for a lifetime of financial health.
-Learn about successful money management in your 20s below to get off to a great start, and then check out our infographic to find more financial tips for every age.
+Learn about successful money management in your 20s below to get off to a great start, and then read on for even more financial tips for 20-somethings.

 Don’t Open a Lot of Credit Card Accounts

 You should have at least one credit card you pay off regularly and can use in emergencies.
 But you may be tempted to open accounts wherever you want to buy something new — a couch at a furniture store, a snow blower at a home improvement store, or a new suit at your favorite fashion outlet.